geoschem/geos-chem-shared-docs/simulations/fullchem.rst

 UCX, the Universal tropospheric-stratospheric Chemistry eXtension (:cite:t:`Eastham_et_al._2014`) adds online stratospheric chemistry into the standard GEOS-Chem full-chemistry mechanism.
+In particular:

+- In-model column ozone is be used to estimate ozone optical depth for photolysis calculations, allowing photochemistry to couple to modeled ozone depletion or production.

+- Long-lived species such as N\ :sub:`2`\ O, CH\ :sub:`4`  OCS, CFCs, HCFCs and halons are emitted, advected and lost as part of the chemistry mechanism, instead of ignored or set to fixed mixing ratios.

+- Stratospheric water is treated as an advected tracer, and can be enhanced by changes in tropospheric meteorology and upwelling CH\
+  :sub:`4`.

+- Stratospheric aerosols (LBS, STS, NAT and ice) are formed according to thermodynamics equilibrium.
+These aerosols are advected, interact with radiation, can settle (based on a log-normal approximation) and take part in heterogeneous chemistry as described in :cite:t:`Kirner_et_al._2011`.

+- A mesospheric steady-state approximation is applied to NO\ :sub:`y` and SO\ :sub:`x` to prevent formation of an unrealistic high-altitude reservoir while conserving total nitrogen and sulfur.

 All other mesospheric chemistry is approximated using the linearized GMI mechanism.

 ==================
 Simulation options